The truth about Warren Buffett, the best book about Warren Buffett, his biography and strategy,

 The true story of Warren Buffett.
 The truth about Warren Buffett, his strategy, successes, mistakes and biography.

-This book as the only one in the world informs how the stocks were valued with the P/E, P/B, P/S and P/C ratio when Warren Buffett bought: CocaCola, Wells Fargo, Johnson & Johnson, Wal-Mart, IBM, Conoco Phillips, U.S.Bancorp., Burlington Northern Santa Fe and Munich Re.
+This book as the only one in the world informs, how the stocks were valued with the P/E, P/B, P/S and P/C ratio, when Warren Buffett bought: CocaCola, Wells Fargo, Johnson & Johnson, Wal-Mart, IBM, Conoco Phillips, U.S.Bancorp., Burlington Northern Santa Fe and Munich Re.

 Warren Buffett often beat the stock index in 1956-1969.
 From 1970 to the present day, Warren Buffett has never beaten the index again.
-Only the share of Berkshire Hathaway Holding did that and it made the interest of investors and funds.
+Only the share of Berkshire Hathaway Holding did that and it caused the interest of investors and funds.

 His millions and billions do not make him happy.
 Because he only cared for his millions of dollars in Omaha, his wife Susan left him in 1977 and went to San Francisco.
-Nor will he be happy if his billions will be invested in hospitals in the Third World, bacause after his death.
-As long as he lives, he fights for the first place - the richest man in the world, instead of resonatoning how his billions help to the poors.

 Stocks and Exchange - the only Book you need